barlingo/.dotfiles/README.md

 # dotfiles
-Files used to configure vim, popos etc..
+Files used to configure vim, popos, gtk bar etc